fai-sal/fai-sal/README.md

     </tr>
 </table>

-### Talking about Personal Stuffs:
+### Personal Stuffs:

-- 🚀 I’m currently exploring Next.js & TypeScript
-- 💬 Ask me about anything, I am happy to help
-- ⚡ I love to travel and try different types of foods
+- ⚡ I love to cook and try different types of foods
-- 😸 I am a cat person, on leisure I love to play time with them 😎
 - 📫 How to reach me: faisalcse29@gmail.com